yashikapatil27/Multimedia-Automatic-Misogyny-Detection-MAMI-/README.md

-# Task 5: MAMI - Multimedia Automatic Misogyny Identification
+# Task 5: MAMI - Multimedia Automatic Misogyny Identification (SemEval 2022)

 This repository contains the implementation of a meme classification system using two different transformer-based models: BERT and ViT-BERT, aimed at categorizing memes as either misogynous or non-misogynous.
-This work was done as part of SemEval 2022: Task 5 - Sub-task A.
+This work was done as part of **SemEval 2022: Task 5 - Sub-task A**.

 ## Task Description